Questions to expect

 - Answers that you provide are matched to specific role requirements, business objectives and company culture.

 - Remember that you are being asked to provide the interviewer with specific examples of a situation that you were involved in.
 Don’t give general answers.

-- Choose an example that you remember clearly, it is important that you remember as many details of the example you provide.
+- Always choose an example that you remember clearly, it is important that you remember as many details of the example you provide.

-- When assessing what behavioural based questions the interviewer may ask, consider the job description and requirements of the role.
+- When assessing what behavioural based questions the interviewer may ask, consider the job description and all the requirements of the role.